Assessing contending teams' MLB trade deadline activity

-The MLB non-waiver trade deadline brought a flurry of entertainment on Monday, as contending teams made last-minute moves to improve their rosters.
+The MLB non-waiver trade deadline brought a flurry of entertainment Monday afternoon, as contending teams made last-minute moves to improve their rosters.

 Now that the dust has settled, here's a look at the contending teams' hauls:

-The clock was ticking Monday with it looking as though Los Angeles were going to miss out on all their targets.
-But the Dodgers made moves for relievers Tony Cingrani and Tony Watson before completing the blockbuster everyone was waiting for.
+Dodgers — The clock was ticking Monday with it looking as though Los Angeles was going to miss out on all its targets.
+But as the clock struck midnight (so to speak), the Dodgers made moves for relievers Tony Cingrani and Tony Watson before completing the blockbuster everyone was waiting for.

-Reports started flowing that Yu Darvish was not going to be traded, but the Dodgers worked out a deal with the Texas Rangers right before the trade deadline.
+Reports started flowing that Yu Darvish was not going to be traded, but the Dodgers worked out a deal with the Rangers right before the end of the 4 p.m.
+ET trade deadline.
 The Dodgers, who already had the best record in baseball, now have one of the most dangerous rotations in baseball — assuming Clayton Kershaw is able to recover from his back injury.

 The Dodgers wanted a left-handed reliever and another starter.
 Darvish alone would have been a good haul, but Watson's presence will really help their bullpen.
 This was an all-around good day for Dodgers fans.

-Late on the eve of deadline day, the Cubs sent top prospect Jeimer Candelario to the Detroit Tigers for catcher Alex Avila and closer Justin Wilson.
-Earlier this month, the Cubs sent a group of prospects, including Eloy Jimenez, to the Chicago White Sox for starting pitcher Jose Quintana.
+Cubs — Late on the eve of deadline day, the Cubs sent top prospect Jeimer Candelario to the Tigers for catcher Alex Avila and closer Justin Wilson.
+Earlier this month, the Cubs sent a group of prospects, including Eloy Jimenez, to the White Sox for starting pitcher Jose Quintana.

 While Jimenez and Candelario were big subtractions to the farm system, Chicago received a promising young starter, a backup catcher and another flame-throwing reliever.
 Wilson and Quintana will be the most impactful additions for the Cubs, but Avila's ability to help pitchers through tough situations should come in handy during the postseason.

-Injuries have hurt Washington's lineup, but they have received decent production from Adam Eaton and Trea Turner's replacements.
-The bullpen, however, was one area the team have been struggling to get consistent production from all season.
+Nationals — Injuries have hurt Washington's lineup, but they have received decent production from Adam Eaton and Trea Turner's replacements.
+The bullpen, however, was one area the team has been struggling to get consistent production from all season.

-Early additions of Sean Doolittle and Ryan Madson helped quench the panic in Washington.
-But the Nationals were not content with the two new relievers from Oakland, so they went out and added Minnesota Twins All-Star closer Brandon Kintzler on Monday at the deadline.
+Early additions of Sean Doolittle and Ryan Madson helped quench the panic meter in Washington.
+But the Nationals weren't content with the two new relievers from Oakland, so they went out and added Twins All-Star closer Brandon Kintzler on Monday at the deadline.

 The Nationals also added Howie Kendrick, who has quietly enjoyed a solid season despite injuries.
 If Turner and Michael A. Taylor return soon, this team could give the Dodgers some trouble in the postseason.

-Instead, the Astros stayed relatively quiet, only managing to acquire Francisco Liriano from the Toronto Blue Jays.
+Instead, the Astros stayed relatively quiet, only managing to acquire Francisco Liriano from the Blue Jays.
 Liriano will likely head to the bullpen.
 He is a solid addition, but Houston needed another strong arm alongside Dallas Keuchel.
-They did not get it.
+They didn't get it.

-The inevitable trade sending Sonny Gray to the Bronx finally happened Monday.
+Yankees — The inevitable trade sending Sonny Gray to the Bronx finally happened Monday.
 Gray, while no longer considered an ace, is a great piece in New York's rotation.
-The Yankees did not have to give up any of their major prospects in the trade, either.
+The Yankees didn't have to give up any of their major prospects in the trade, either.

-While the Yankees suffered a little slump before the All-Star break, they are back leading the American League (AL) East heading into Monday's action.
+While the Yankees suffered a little slump before the All-Star break, they are back leading the AL East heading into Monday's action.
 Gray's arrival, along with southpaw Jaime Garcia will give fans hope that this team is capable of making a World Series run this season.

-Living in the Dodgers' shadow in the National League (NL) West, both the Rockies and Diamondbacks made nice moves.
+Rockies/Diamondbacks — Living in the Dodgers' shadow in the NL West, both the Rockies and Diamondbacks made nice moves this summer.
 Colorado added All-Star reliever Pat Neshek and catcher Jonathan Lucroy.

 Lucroy has endured a rough season, but his bat could come alive in Colorado.
 Neshek gives them a much-needed reliable arm in the bullpen to help setup closer Greg Holland.